TalicZealot/SotnRandoTools/README.md

 On lunching the tool it will check for a new release and inform the user.
 If there is a newer release the update button apepars.
 Clicking it shuts down BizHawk and updates the tool.
 If it displays "Installation failed" please run the updater manually by going to ```BizHawk\ExternalTools\SotnRandoTools\Updater\SimpleLatestReleaseUpdater.exe``` or get the [latest release](https://github.com/TalicZealot/SotnRandoTools/releases/latest) from GitHub and update manually.
 If you get an error notifying you that your system lacks the necessary .NET version to run the updater click [the link](https://dotnet.microsoft.com/download/dotnet/5.0/runtime?utm_source=getdotnetcore&utm_medium=referral) and download the x64 and x86 redistributable packages for desktop apps.

 ## Autotracker
 The new tracker has been re-written from the ground up for better performance and usability.
 Can be manually rescaled.
 Saves size and location.
-Locations are drawn on the game map iself instead of relying on BizHawk GUI.
-It doesn't rely on the PSX display mode anymore and automatically detects everything it needs.
+Locations are drawn on the game map.

 ## Co-Op
 Coop requires the host to have the port they want to use forwarded.
 Hosting automatically copies your address(ip:port) to the clipboard.
 The other player uses that address to connect.
 Please be careful to not leak your IP!